 Since the beginning, Adams hasn't needed to do any advertising to grow her business.
 There's been plenty of business.
 In fact, one of her early challenges was getting all the work done with limited resources.
 Adams' present day challenge is something most entrepreneurs can relate to.
 "It's not easy finding the right people," she said.
 "Personnel is definitely one of our biggest current challenges."
 Nonetheless, she's done a tremendous job attracting and retaining young and energetic designers and marketers.

 Adams loves seeing a finished, high quality product and a happy client.
 The surgical practice, where she first started her career, continues to be one of those happy clients and Adams is proud to maintain that relationship.
 She's also big on giving back to her community.
 Adams and her employees participate in Meals On Wheels and she personally donates to other charities throughout the year.
-She's also been involved with the Indian River Chamber of Commerce and currently serves as the Chairman of the Board of Directors at the Senior Resource Association.
+She serves on the board of directors of the Indian River County Chamber of Commerce and United Against Poverty.

 Adams has some great advice for new entrepreneurs.
 "You need to be okay with being poor for a year or so," she said.
 "When I first started, I paid myself very little and spent many nights working late thinking, 'why am I doing this?'.
 It's definitely not for everyone.
 It's also important to have the attitude that nothing is beneath you.
 When I interview people, I tell them, 'nothing is beneath me, so nothing should be beneath you'."